 Olbia is the gateway to the beautiful pearly white beaches of the northeast coast and the glittering Costa Smeralda.
 This is where jetsetters, film setters and the ‘glitterati’ arrive to indulge in la dolce vita Sardinian-style.
 Despite its Greek name meaning ‘happy’, Olbia’s origins were Phoenician before the town became a Roman trading post.
 Olbia used to be a little fishing village but has now grown to become Sardinia’s busiest ferry port, complete with an International airport.
 The countryside is cloaked in aromatic wild herbs, the macchia, and the surrounding sea sparkles in every hue of electric blue.

 Palermo is a hidden gem!
-After years of mafia rule and poverty, the city has reclaimed its place among Europe’s cultural cities.
+It is a city that changes continually and has reclaimed its place among Europe’s cultural cities.
 Palermo is full of sights and treasures, from Baroque churches to modern Sicilian restaurants.

 When you hear of Parma you probably think of ham, parmesan cheese and Verdi.
 These three words truly encapsulate Parma, a city associated both in Italy and abroad with savoir faire and the good life.
 The capital of the Duchy of Parma for centuries, the city boasts a series of magnificent art works and a splendid historic city centre, packed with beautiful civil and religious buildings.